Skip to main content.

 An interactive explanation of the Peabody's Polish-American System

-Peabody's version of Bem's system borrows the idea of a numbered grid, with each year in a century marked out in its own box.
+Peabody’s system borrows from Bem the idea of a numbered grid, with each year in a century marked out in its own square.

-She also borrows the idea of subdividing each box, so that each of the nine interior squares corresponds to a particular type of historical event.
+She also borrows the idea of subdividing each square, so that each of the nine interior squares corresponds to a particular type of historical event.

 1. Battles, Sieges, Beginning of War